Skip to main content

 PFC’s 3-year Incubator Farm Program provides farmers the opportunity to start their own farm and develop a business.
 Each farmer receives a 1/4 acre of plowed, fenced, and fertilized farmland.
 In addition, farmers receive access to agricultural and business workshops, 1-on-1 technical assistance, marketing opportunities, tools, seeds, and plants.

-PFC’s Community Organization Plot Program provides community organizations with 1-acre plots of prepared farmland.
+PFC’s Community Organizations Farm Program provides community organizations with plots of prepared farmland.
 Participating organizations also receive access to agricultural resources and educational opportunities.
 Community organizations focus on building food security and increased access to traditional foods within their communities.

 Demonstration Farm Plot